arthurkrupa/gree-hvac-mqtt-bridge/README.md

 Note: This command may vary depending on your OS (e.g. Linux, macOS, CygWin).
 If facing problems, please consult the appropriate netcat manual.

 ## Changelog
+[1.1.2]

+- Discovered codes added for Air and Quiet to avoid errors
+- Added swingHor mode codes

 [1.1.1]